Heatblur-Simulations/f-4e-manual/src/systems/flight_controls_gear/primary_flight_instruments.md

 ![MachInd](../../img/MachInd.jpg)

+Purely machanical instruments that use total pressure from the Pitot-Static system and static pressure from the Air Data Computer, previously corrected by the Static Pressure Compensator.
+A small friction error of the needle, up to 5 kts might sometimes be noticed.

 Found in both cockpits is a combination Airspeed/Mach indicator.
 The indicators provide a fixed airspeed scale at the middle of the indicator, reading values from 80 to 850 knots, and a rotating Mach number scale to the outside,